spree-edge/spree_analysis/README.md

   - **Sales Tax** - Shows the monthly sales tax on different zones.
   - **Sales Performance** - Shows the total sale price, cost price, promotional discount per month.

-### Product Analysis - Insights of product purchase, abandoned cart etc
+### Product Analysis - Reports related to product purchase, product returned, abandoned cart etc.

   - **Best Selling Products** - Shows the total sold count of products.
   - **Cart Additions** - Shows the product present in the user's cart.
   - **Unique Purchases** - Shows the total number of products purchased by different users.
   - **Returned Products** - Shows the total number of products returned.

-### Promotion Analysis: Reports of promotional costs etc are available.
+### Promotion Analysis: Reports related to promotional cost.

   - **Promotional Cost** - Shows the number of promotion coupons used by the user and total discount.

-### User Analysis: Includes elaborate user analysis.
+### User Analysis: Reports related to detailed user analysis.

   - **Users Not Converted** - Shows users who started checkout but not completed order.
   - **Users Who Recently Purchased** - Shows user’s total purchased count and recently purchased date and order number.